 Infectious diseases are among the most critical health problems for people living in both the developed and developing world.
-Emerging pathogens, from HIV/AIDS to SARS to avian influenza, are a constant and rapidly evolving threat.
+Emerging pathogens, from HIV/AIDS to Ebola to Zika virus, are a constant and rapidly evolving threat.

 The Division of Infectious Diseases at the University of North Carolina at Chapel Hill is an internationally recognized leader in infectious disease research, training, and clinical care.